 Information to assist parents and guardians in determining whether or not child abuse has occurred and, if so, how to file a complaint of child abuse with local law enforcement.

-March 5, 2014 letter from the State Superintendent of Public Instruction to District and County Superintendents and Charter School Administrators regarding revised guidelines for parents and guardians to follow to report allegations of child abuse occurring at a school site.
+Letter from the State Superintendent of Public Instruction to District and County Superintendents and Charter School Administrators regarding revised guidelines for parents and guardians to follow to report allegations of child abuse occurring at a school site.

-February 14, 2013 letter from the State Superintendent of Public Instruction to District and County Superintendents and Charter School Administrators regarding California Penal Code requirements concerning the mandatory reporting of child abuse and neglect.
+Letter from the State Superintendent of Public Instruction to District and County Superintendents and Charter School Administrators regarding California Penal Code requirements concerning the mandatory reporting of child abuse and neglect.

 California Penal Code Section 11165.7